zonemaster/zonemaster/docs/specifications/tests/Consistency-TP/consistency06.md

 ### Ordered description of steps to be taken to execute the test case

  1. Obtain the list of name servers from [Method4] and [Method5].
- 2. Retrieve the CDS RR from all the name servers.
+ 2. Retrieve the CDS RR from all the name servers using TCP.
  3. The CDS RR RDATA value in its "string representation" must be the same for all servers from step 2.